gabrielegrillo/EsercitazioneUID/README.md

-# Esercitazione User Interface Design - A.A 2023/2024
+# Esercitazioni User Interface Design - A.A 2023/2024

 Here there is a proposal solution for UID's exercises.